dunglas/mercure/spec/mercure.md

 To be allowed to publish an update, the JWT presented by the publisher **MUST** contain a claim called `mercure`, and this claim **MUST** contain a `publish` key.
 JWT's `mercure.publish` contains an array of targets the publisher is allowed to dispatch updates to.

-If `mercure.publish` contains an empty array, the publisher is only allowed to dispatch public updates.
+If `mercure.publish`:

-If `mercure.publish` is not defined, the publisher **MUST NOT** be authorized to dispatch any update.
+* is not defined, then the publisher **MUST NOT** be authorized to dispatch any update
+* contains an empty array, then the publisher is only allowed to dispatch public updates

-If the `mercure.publish` array contains the reserved string value `*`, then the publisher is authorized to dispatch updates to all targets.
+* contains the reserved string `*` as an array value, then the publisher is authorized to dispatch updates to all targets

 If a topic is not public, the `POST` request sent by the publisher to the hub **MUST** contain a list of keys named `target`.
 Theirs values **MUST** be of type `string`, and it is **RECOMMENDED** to use valid IRIs.
 They can be, for instance a user ID, or a list of group IDs.
+If an update contains at least one target the publisher is not authorized for, the hub **MUST NOT** dispatch the update (even if some targets in the list are allowed) and **SHOULD** return a 403 HTTP status code.

 ## Subscribers